 Abusive use of conflict is a complex and potentially damaging issue in family law disputes.
 However, with a clear understanding of what it entails, knowledge of available court remedies, and adopting best practices, one can navigate these difficult scenarios more effectively.
 Remember, every case is unique, and getting personalized legal advice is always the best course of action.
 By working closely with your legal counsel, you can weather this storm and come out stronger on the other side.

-If you are looking for legal guidance in the Seattle area, contact the Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.
+If you are looking for legal guidance in the Seattle area, contact The Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.
 We have extensive experience dealing with family law matters and we are standing by to assist you.

 The Hemmat Law Group (HLG) was founded in 1994 by Steven Amir Hemmat, a former DOJ Trial Attorney.
 We specialize in family law, supporting victims of the legal system.

-Hemmat Law Group help good people in bad situations.
+The Hemmat Law Group help good people in bad situations.

 Our divorce lawyers provide expert legal advice for all aspects of divorce and legal separation, including child custody and property division.
 Contact us today.